4.7. Image Classes¶

 but non-linearly scaled values for human perception.

-4.8.2.
+4.7.2.
 Creation of ScalarImage, GrayscaleImage and RGBImage¶

-require a data argument and a geometry argument.
+ScalarImage, GrayscaleImage and RGBImage require a data argument and a geometry argument.

-The latter can be either provided as side length list s
+The latter can be provided as either a side length list s or a positional extent parameter.

-is a two element list describing the side lengths of the image.
+s is a two element list describing the side lengths of the image.

 The first element gives the length in x-direction, the second in y-direction.

-The image is automatically centered at x=0
+The image is automatically centered at x=0 and y=0

 It defines the x- and y- position of the edges as four element list.

-describes that the geometry of the image reaches from x=-1
+For instance, extent=[-1, 2, 3, 5] describes that the geometry of the image reaches from x=-1

-to x=2
+to x=2 and y=3 to y=5.

-The data argument must be a numpy array with either two dimensions (ScalarImage
+The data argument must be a numpy array with either two dimensions (ScalarImage and GrayscaleImage)

-The following example creates a random GrayscaleImage
+The following example creates a random GrayscaleImage:

 import numpy as np